bcgov/nr-epd-organics-info/README.md

 4. Run the following command in terminal `cd frontend && npm install && npm run dev`, this will start the frontend application on port 3001.

+## Running Tests

+**End to end** tests are run using [Playwright](https://playwright.dev/).
+1. First install Playwright: `npx playwright install`
+2. Then run start the server and frontend as shown above in steps 1-4.
+3. Run Playwright with this command: `npm playwright test`

+End to end tests are located in the `/e2e` folder.

+**Unit tests** do not require the server or frontend to be running.
+You can run the unit tests with this command: `npm run test:unit` To generate a coverage report, use this command: `npm run test:cov`

+Unit tests are generally located in a `__tests__` child folder next to the component file.

 # Contribution Guidelines

 Follow the steps outlined in this repository to contribute: [CONTRIBUTING.md](./CONTRIBUTING.md).